Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 You can also:

-These simple acts create a feedback loop, and when listeners feel heard and valued, they’re more likely to stick around, share your show, and eventually invest in working with you.
+These simple acts create a feedback loop.
+When listeners feel heard and valued, they’re more likely to stick around, share your show, and eventually invest in working with you.

 Why Engagement Builds Momentum